EUthana/EUthana_Project/Comm/readme.md

 # ▉ Commission Process ▉

+### All consultation process is conducted on Twitter DM, I can also provide discord, wechat, qq, Email and other social platforms to contact.

-I accept PayPal payments, and if you are a Canadian user, I also accept EMT payments.
+### I accept PayPal payments, and if you are a Canadian user, I also accept EMT payments.

 ● Negotiated price